rust-lang/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

 - The query result cache is stored to disk, so they are not readily available for change comparison.
 - A subsequent compilation session will start off with new version of the code that has arbitrary changes applied to it.
-All kinds of IDs and indices that are generated from a global, sequential counter (e.g. `NodeId`, `DefId`, etc) might have shifted, making the persisted results on disk not immediately usable anymore because the same numeric IDs and indices might refer to completely new things in the new compilation session.
+All kinds of `ID`s and indices that are generated from a global, sequential counter (e.g. `NodeId`, `DefId`, etc) might have shifted, making the persisted results on disk not immediately usable anymore because the same numeric `ID`s and indices might refer to completely new things in the new compilation session.
 - Persisting things to disk comes at a cost, so not every tiny piece of information should be actually cached in between compilation sessions.